xzenggit/en/_posts/2016-11-30-notes-for-ESL.md

 * Linear models fit to a basis expansion of the original inputs allow arbitrarily complex models.
 * Projection pursuit and neural network models consist of summs of nonlinearly transformed linear models.

+## Ch3.
+Linear Methods for Regression

+To test the hypothesis that a particular coefficient is zero, we can calculate the z-score.
+A large (absolute) value of z-score will lead to rejection of this hypothesis.
+The z-score measures the effect of dropping certain variable.

+If we need to test for the significant of groups of coefficients simultaneously.
+We can use the F statistic.

+The Gauss-Markov theorem implies that the least sqaures estimator has the smallest mean sqaured error of all linear estimators with no bias.